-Surety for certification of completion of construction shall be required as per Rule 40B-1.704, F.A.C., for projects that propose new stormwater systems.
-Projects that propose to use existing systems or make minor modifications to existing systems will not require the surety.
-Projects that do not propose a stormwater system will not be required to provide the surety.
+Surety for certification of completion of construction shall be required as per Chapter 40B-1.704, F.A.C. for projects which propose new stormwater systems.
+Projects which propose to use existing systems or modify existing system will not require the surety.
+Projects which do not propose a stormwater system will not be required to provide the surety.
 Upon completion of the project in accordance with the permitted plans and specifications, submittal of the required as-built certification package and transfer of the permit to the operation and maintenance phase the bond will be released.